 Our geoliberated life in Spain

-- What lead them to choose geoarbitrage
+What led us to choose geoarbitrage

-- Why Spain was their chosen location
+Why Spain was our chosen location

-- What they did while they were there
+What we did while we were there

-- How their geoarbitrage strategy worked for them
+How this strategy worked for us

 Note: This article contains affiliate links, meaning we’ll receive payment at no cost to you if you buy through these links.
-We only recommend products we use or thoroughly vet and would recommend to our moms.
-Buying too many of these is how you live fabulously broke.
-To live fabulously with financial security, start here.

-Very inspiring.
+1. Very inspiring.
 We bought property in Costa Rica to have a geoarbitrage option, though currently still live in the US and use the Costa Rica places part-time and for rental income.
 Given the rapidly increasing cost of healthcare in the US, geoarbitrage is a sound strategy simply to contain those costs — our monthly premium is our single highest line item, more than our monthly housing and car costs combined.